-In the third volume of her memoirs, Scoundrel Time (1976), the American dramatist and screenwriter Lillian Florence Hellman (1905-84) gave a variation on the phrase.
+In her memoirs, Scoundrel Time (Boston: Little, Brown and Company, 1976), the U.S. dramatist and screenwriter Lillian Florence Hellman (1905-1984) gave a variation on the phrase.
 Recollecting her experience with the House Committee on Un-American Activities, she wishes she had told the chairman, John Stephens Wood:

 “There is no Communist menace in this country and you know it.
 You have made cowards into liars, an ugly business, and you made me write a letter in which I acknowledged your power.
 I should have gone into your Committee room, given my name and address, and walked out.”
 Many people have said they liked what I did, but I don’t much, and if I hadn’t worried about rats in jail, and such. . . .
 Ah, the bravery you tell yourself was possible when it’s all over, the bravery of the staircase.

 One thought on “meaning and origin of the phrase ‘esprit d’escalier’”